carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 ### ignoreValues and includeProps

-Accept an array of strings and/or Regex.
+Accept an array of strings and/or Regex followed by a range in angled brackets.

+e.g. ["/color$/", "/shadow$/<-1>]

 Other valid values for use in ignoreValues and includeProps are: